mailan3003/retail-automation-test-v2/Instructions/HowToWriteBusinessLogic.md

 **Instructions to write efficient business logic:**
+- Store all business logic files in the `retail-automation-test-v2/Logic` directory.
 - Read the code in small chunks, one at a time (around 50 lines).
 - Separate business logic into small files.
 - Add an indexes file based on the following example: